HopeEK/hcai-inspector-download/README.md

 # HCAI Certified Hospital Inspector List Downloader for the Innovative Recruiting Application - Hope Karth

-This repository contains a Python script that automates the download of the certified hospital inspector list from the California Department of Health Care Access and Information (HCAI) website.
+Michael and Paige, this repo contains a Python script that automates the download of the certified hospital inspector list from the California Department of Health Care Access and Information (HCAI) website.

 ## 📋 Features